-Brighton Marina has hosted The Brighton Triathlon since 1990, it provides a fantastic location for the sport.
+Brighton Marina has hosted The Brighton Triathlon since 1991 and is held in a fantastic location.

 The Brighton Marina Triathlon is a relaxed and friendly triathlon, often quoted as being the best value people have had all season.

 Added to this Brighton Marina provides excellent facilities for all the family with plenty of shops, cafes and bars, tenpin bowling to name a few plus the parking is free and the views worth the visit alone.

 This is a great race for the ‘been there done that and got the t shirt [there is no t shirt] triathlete’.
 It is one you can come back to year on year and enjoy consistent racing without some of the normal triathlon issues:

 NO DRAFTING ISSUES – the hills see to that!